 SUMMARY: Aside from phage therapy, another way to fight antibiotic resistant bacteria is by focusing on the gut microbiome.
 This article talks about targeting resistant bacteria via phages, stopping the growth and spread of resistant bacteria by recovering the normal gut microbiome of the person, and possibly using other bacteria to hunt down antibiotic resistant bacteria.
-Fecal transplants are also mentioned at the end of this article and is an interesting option in both bringing back a healthy gut biome as well as preventing resistant bacteria growth.
+Fecal transplants are also mentioned at the end of this article and is an interesting option in both bringing back a healthy gut biome and preventing resistant bacteria growth.

 This can also be an interesting topic for environmental science students, comparing and contrasting pond ecosystems (macro-ecosystems) and micro-ecosystems such as the one in our large intestine.